12 Best State Parks in Arizona

 9. Red Rock & Red Rock Crossing State Parks, Sedona

-Just a short drive west of Sedona, are Red Rock State Park and Red Rock Crossing State Park.
+Just a short drive west of Sedona, are Red Rock State Park and Red Rock Crossing Park (Crescent Moon Picnic Site).
 The former is a nice hiking area, and the latter is home to one of Sedona's famous views.

 Red Rock State Park is a small nature preserve along both banks of Oak Creek.
 Within its 286 acres, you'll find an assortment of hiking trails that link together to make a series of interesting loops.
 The park is a good place for families.
 The level and easy hiking trails and safe exploration areas make it an ideal place for the kids to run wild.